pulsar-edit/documentation/docs/infrastructure/configuration-api.md

 }
 ```

-Or you can subscribe via `atom.config.observe` to track changes from any view object.
+Or you can subscribe via {Config::observe "atom.config.observe"} to track changes from any view object.

 ```js
 const { View } = require('space-pen')